 - April 28, 2013 - the PSR/Sacramento essay scholarship contest finals dinner was held at the Dante Club in Sacramento.
 The ten student finalists energized an audience of 170 people with their essays based on a position statement by the American Academy of Pediatrics (April 2000): “Firearm regulations, to include bans of handguns and assault weapons, are the most effective way to reduce firearm-related injuries.”
+View all ten finalists presenting their essays, courtesy of Media Edge.
 First place finalist Divya Bhaskar won $3000.
 Hear her interview (with Dr. Olivia Kasirye) on the 4/29/13 Capital Public Radio Insight program.
 Second place finalist Kyle Thielen won $2500 and third place finalist Lucas Brown won $2000.
 The other finalists each won $1000.
 Many thanks to our outstanding judges: former Sacramento Police Chief Rick Braziel, Sacramento County Public Health Officer Dr. Olivia Kasirye, Julie Leftwich, former Sacramento mayor Anne Rudin, and Amanda Wilcox.

 - April 21, 2013 - Sacramento Earth Day at Southside Park, sponsored by Environmental Council of Sacramento.
 PSR/Sacramento tabled.